k5iogura/mAPe/README.md

 ### How to import darknet format into input directry

-**To convert GoundTruth files** put test images list such as "2007_test.txt" on top directory and,
+**To import GoundTruth files** put test images list such as "2007_test.txt" like VOC on top directory and,

 ` $ convert_gt_yolo.sh 2007_test.txt`
 see input/ground-truth and input/images directories.

-**To convert Results of inferences for each images put json file such as "coco_results.json" on top directory and,
+**To import Results of inferences as json** for each images put json file such as "coco_results.json" on top directory and,

 ` $ convert_dr_yolo.sh coco_results.json`
 see input/results-detection-results